 Applicant Eligibility

-An eligible Applicant must be a private individual who is a resident of Massachusetts.
-Proof of Massachusetts residency will be required to complete a MOR-EV Trade-In application.
-Corporations and other entities are not eligible to apply.
+Applicants must be either a private individual who is a resident of Massachusetts, or a business or non-profit organization located and licensed to operate in Massachusetts.
+Proof of Massachusetts residency or licensure will be required to complete a MOR-EV application.
+Governments and other entities are not eligible to apply.
+When combining the Trade-In rebate with MOR-EV Standard, Used, and/or MOR-EV+ rebates, the Applicant must meet all requirements for each rebate that is being applied for.

 Active-duty military members stationed in Massachusetts with a temporary Massachusetts residential address, but with permanent residency in another state, are eligible to apply and may use military orders in lieu of other proof of residency documentation.

-Vehicle Eligibility and Rebate Amounts
+Vehicle Eligibility

 ICEVs must meet the following criteria to be eligible for a MOR-EV Trade-In rebate: